It4innovations/HyperLoom/doc/source/client-py.rst

 Python functions in plans
 -------------------------

-Loom allows to execute directly python functions as tasks.
+HyperLoom allows to execute directly python functions as tasks.
 The easiest way is to use decorator ``py_task()``.
 This is demonstrated by the following code: ::

     from loom.client import tasks